Everything you need to know in order to plan a trip to the Sahara desert in Morocco…

 - More Info and Further Reading

-Updated September 2020 – Most of the information contained below should still be correct.
+Updated July 2023 – Most of the information below should still be correct.
 Bus times may have changed, and prices have probably increased slightly.
 If anyone has any more info please leave a comment to update me!

 Where to Visit the Desert in Morocco

-The Sahara is a vast desert, and covers a huge area of Morocco.
+The Sahara is a vast desert covering a huge area of Morocco.
 But not all of it looks like the image you probably have in mind when you picture the desert in Morocco.

 In fact, a huge part of Morocco’s desert region is a big, flat, landscape of dusty grey rubble!
 To see a real desert of undulating golden sand dunes, you have to head to the “ergs”.
 These are areas of shifting sand dunes in the Sahara, areas that look exactly like what you would hope to see when visiting the desert.